JadKhalil/TasteHub/README.md

 ENSF 401 App Project

 ### Things Left To Do
-- Create a delete_post lambda function
-    - This lambda function should delete post from tastehub-posts table as well as delete all user to post relationship data such as likes, and comments from tastehub-likes and tastehub-comments table
 - Create a get_following_post lambda function
     - This lambda function should find a list of users that the current user follows and get all of their posts (May be an expensive operation)
 - Create a get_user_profile lambda function